 - Brand voice: Brand voice is a good thing to keep them in mind.
 To start, write down a few simple adjectives of how you want your brand to sound — for example, friendly, helpful, and unfussy.
 If you’ve written “about us” copy for social media or your website, you can include it as “boilerplate” copy for use in future marketing like press releases.

 Note: Companies often develop content-based style guides over time.
 When more content is produced, patterns and rules emerge — things like tone, word usage, capitalization, spelling, and more.
 Want to see what an in-depth style guide looks like?
 MailChimp‘s is a great online example.

 Brand guidelines usually take the format of a PDF or flippable online booklet.

 Microsoft PowerPoint or Google Slides are two programs you can use when building brand guidelines as they allow you to easily incorporate images, words, screenshots, and more.
 When you’re ready to share, save the presentation as a PDF.

-If you create a logo with Logojoy and purchase a premium or enterprise package, we’ll automatically create your brand guidelines for you and provide an easy-to-share link.
+If you create a logo with Logojoy and purchase an Enterprise Package, we’ll automatically create your brand guidelines for you and provide an easy-to-share link.

 Once you have a brand guidelines document, here are three ways to make sure it gets used and maintained: